Do you want to know which blogging platform is best for your requirements? A blogger vs WordPress article? You are in the right place!

 Getting an AdSense with WordPress is not an easy task.
 This is because Google has laid down strict rules.

 Configuring your blogger blog to social media services like the Twitter card and Facebook Open Graph is a tedious task.
-Sometimes your blog images look awkward in social media.
-This is because of the difficulty in configuring Facebook Open Graph and Twitter Open Card, Google+ is the only social media which easily integrates with blogger.
+Sometimes your blog images look awkward on social media.
+This is because of the difficulty in configuring Facebook Open Graph and Twitter Open Card.
+Google+ is the only social media that easily integrates with blogger.

-With Yoast SEO plugin, you have full control over the social media.
-Configuring Twitter Card and Facebook Open Graph is a cake walk.
+With the Yoast SEO plugin, you have complete control over social media.
+Configuring Twitter Card and Facebook Open Graph is a cakewalk.

 On Blogger, you can choose only on these two commenting systems: